RandyGaul/player2d/README.md

 # Q/A

 Since this repository is educational feel free to ask questions!
-A good way to ask questions about the concepts here is to [open up a github issue](https://github.com/RandyGaul/player2d/issues/new) and ask whatever you like.
+A good way to ask questions about the concepts here is to [open up a github issue](https://github.com/RandyGaul/player2d/issues/new) and ask whatever you like - I enjoy talking about game physics whenever I get a chance :)

 # Special Thanks